Meet the Manatees

 In Our Care Now:

 Felicia and Doscal arrived at The Bishop’s Parker Manatee Rehabilitation Habitat on Sept.
 25, 2019, to gain weight and receive pre-release conditioning before their return to the wild.
 The manatees are expected to remain at The Bishop until winter 2021.
-Viva and Collie arrived Dec.
-10, 2019, and are the 41st and 42nd manatees that we have cared for since 1998.
+Viva arrived Dec.
+10, 2019, and is the 42nd manatee that we have cared for since 1998.

 - Felicia is a female manatee about 7 feet long and 397 pounds upon arrival at The Bishop.
 She was rescued from Ruskin Inlet April 22, 2019, with her mother after her mother suffered a watercraft injury.
 Felicia’s mother did not survive.

 - Doscal is a male manatee that is also about 7 feet long and weighed 347 pounds upon arrival.
 He was an orphan who was found emaciated when he was rescued from the Orange River in Lee County on April 3, 2019.

 Some Common Reasons We Help Manatees: